 Duxbury Braille Translator (Windows and Mac)

 - Duxbury DBT imports many document formats, translates into braille, and sends the braille to your braille embosser or braille device.

 - Duxbury DBT accepts Microsoft Word 2003/2007/2010/2013/2016/2019/2021/365 documents, Open Office documents, Excel files, and many other modern file formats.

 - Duxbury DBT supports all commercial embossers, from very old models to quite recent ones.
 No other braille translator covers this range of braille embossers.

-- Duxbury DBT can produce mathematics and science text into braille.
+- Duxbury DBT can produce mathematics and science text in braille.

 DBT has a modern, flexible user interface.
 Whether you are blind or sighted, our software is fully accessible AND fully in tune with the latest advances in operating systems and sister applications.

-DBT is simple to use--beginners learn in just minutes.
-Yet its depth, power and accuracy are such that it is used by most of the major braille production centers throughout the world.
+DBT is simple to use--beginners learn it quickly.
+Yet its depth, power, and accuracy are such that it is used by most of the major braille production centers throughout the world.
 The current version provides the following features: